xulinhao/ml-ng/README.md

-# Results of Machine Learning
+# Answers of Machine Learning Exercises

 Here are the results of all programming work at [https://www.coursera.org/learn/machine-learning/home/welcome](https://www.coursera.org/learn/machine-learning/home/welcome).